Uniform Distributions on p-Balls and the Singular Role of $p=1,2,\infty$ in p-Norm Geometry: Discussion

 \subsection{The Borel-Kolmogorov paradox}

-It is tempting to believe that Algorithm~\ref{alg:surface-normal} generates samples that are uniformly distributed on the $n$-dimensional $p$-sphere, like Algorithm~\ref{alg:surface-coord}.
-After all, if the variable $X$ is $p$-isotropic, its density can be written as a product But such intuition contradicts the experiments in Figure~\ref{fig:p-perimeters} for $p\not\in\set{1,2,\oo}$ as well as the main purpose of this paper.

-This contradiction is a consequence of the Borel-Kolmogorov paradox.
-In the classic paradox, we consider a uniform distribution over a sphere and wish to express the conditional distribution restricted to a meridian line (half circumference) going from pole to pole.
+The Borel-Kolmogorov paradox is a well-known counterintuitive property in probability theory that arises when trying to define a conditional distribution restricted to a set of measure zero, like a surface on a volume, or a curve on a surface.
+This paradox and its resolution serve to illustrate that although Algorithm~\ref{alg:surface-normal} is $p$-isotropic, it does not sample uniformly from the hyper-surface of the $p$-sphere for $p\not\in\set{1,2,\oo}$.

-By means of spherical coordinates, with a high resolution grid of latitudes and longitudes, one finds that if the domain is restricted to any thin lune bounded by consecutive longitudes, then the distribution of area is uniform over the lune while the distribution of latitudes is more concentrated around the equator, where the lune is thicker.
+The classic instance of the paradox considers a sphere equipped with the uniform distribution as well as two identical curves\em a meridian line and half the equator\em, and finds different expressions for their conditional distributions.
+More precisely, if the domain is restricted to any thin lune bounded by consecutive longitudes in a high resolution grid, then the distribution of area is uniform over the lune while the distribution of latitudes is more concentrated around the equator, where the lune is thicker.
 As the resolution increases, the lune approaches a meridian path from pole to pole, and the distribution of latitudes converges to $f_\theta(\theta) \propto \sin \theta$, which is maximal at the equator ($\theta=\pi/2$) and minimal at the poles ($\theta \in\set{0,\pi}$).

-But the distribution of longitudes for a fixed latitude does converge to a uniform distribution in $[0,2\pi]$, which in turn implies a uniform distribution in $[0,\pi]$ when the domain is restricted to one half of the equatorial circumference.
+Meanwhile, the distribution of longitudes for a fixed latitude converges to a uniform distribution in $[0,2\pi]$, so the distribution of half the equator is uniform.
 This difference between the distribution of latitudes on a fixed meridian line and that of longitudes over a half of the equatorial line contradicts conventional wisdom, because the two curves are identical and the spherical shape and the uniform distribution on its surface are invariant under rotations.
 There is no reason to believe that they should be different.